 How will Monza be?

 "I don't know.
 This year, we have ups and downs.
 The team is always the same, they work as never before.
-But we don't manage to solve the problems.
+But we can’t fix our problems.
 I don't think that there are difficulties with the car, that is to say with the mechanical grip.
 It's hard to find the right tyres.
 We'll try".

 Did you see that, on Wednesday, Juan Pablo Montoya set the new speed record for Formula 1, reaching 378 km/h?

 "Really?
 It doesn't surprise me.
-With the rules of last year, we would at least be at 380 km/h.
-It seems to me that we've continuously gone slower and slower on a lap time since the beginning of the World Championship; it's a step forward, even if in our sport there are no limits to improvement.
-With the V8 engine in 2006, we'll go even more slower, a goal to achieve for safety".
+With the rules of last year, we would have reached 380 km/h at least.
+It seems to me that we've continuously gone slower and slower over a single lap since the beginning of the World Championship; it's a step forward, even if in our sport there are no limits to improvement.
+With the V8 engine in 2006, we'll go even slower, a goal to achieve for safety".

 Are you curious to test the new Ferrari V8?